AlphaAtlas/VapourSynthColab/README.md

 # VapourSynthColab

 A Google Colab Environment set up for both conventional and machine learning-based video processing.
-Run ESRGAN or MXNet models, OpenCL and CUDA filters, and CPU filters on video frames in VapourSynth scripts instead of reading and writing a bunch of 8-bit pngs, or use VapourSynth filters to pre/post process videos for other ML Colab projects, and do it all in the cloud.
+Run ESRGAN or MXNet models, OpenCL and CUDA filters, and CPU filters on video frames in VapourSynth scripts instead of reading and writing a bunch of 8-bit pngs, or use VapourSynth filters to pre/post process videos for other ML Colab projects, and do it all in the cloud for free.

 ![Colab1.png](https://raw.githubusercontent.com/AlphaAtlas/VSSH-Wiki-Images/master/images/Colab1.PNG)
 ![Colab2.png](https://raw.githubusercontent.com/AlphaAtlas/VSSH-Wiki-Images/master/images/Colab2.PNG)